Shahana-1303/Home-automation-system-using-iot/README.md

 # Home-automation-system-using-iot
+Introduction of a sophisticated home automation system focusing on safety and security.
+Utilizes sensors and microcontroller technology, including Arduino Nano microcontroller and specialized sensors such as MQ-2 gas sensor for smoke detection, flame sensor for fire detection, and water level sensor for flood monitoring.
+Auxiliary components include buzzers, LCD screens, GSM modules, and LEDs for enhanced functionality.
+Operational scope encompasses proactive fire detection, precise smoke detection, and preemptive water flood alerting.
+In case of a fire outbreak, the system triggers alarms, displays information, and sends alerts via SMS to designated contacts for swift action.
+Continuous monitoring for smoke and water levels enables early warnings to residents and emergency services, aiding in mitigating potential damages.
+Represents a paradigm shift in residential safety by offering a proactive and integrated approach to mitigating fire, smoke, and water-related emergencies
 This project is used for the security purpose and safe you from the fire Sparke  or something happen its gives you a waring message to your phone and you can be aware of the disaster.
 #include <Wire.h>
 #include <LiquidCrystal_I2C.h>